-Prerequisite: Molecular or Biology A /B Course Description: Chemistry is the study of the composition of matter.
-In this course you will study topics such as atomic structure, stoichiometrics, electron configuration, quantum numbers, Periodic Table, chemical bonding, solutions, acids, bases, salts, chemical equilibrium and oxidation-reduction.
+Course Description: Chemistry is the study of the composition of matter.
+In this course you will study topics such as atomic structure, stoichiometries, electron configuration, quantum numbers, Periodic Table, chemical bonding, solutions, acids, bases, salts, chemical equilibrium and oxidation-reduction.
 Many laboratory experiments will be used to reinforce the principles being studied.
 This subject involves the extensive use of algebraic mathematics.
-Recommended for students concurrently tanking Math 3.